cloudflare/cloudflare-docs/products/stream/src/content/faq/index.md

 <Aside type="note" header="Note">

-Chromium is not supported as it lacks an H.264 video decoder.
+Cloudflare Stream is not available on Chromium, as Chromium does not support H.264 videos.

 </Aside>